QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 # ✦═══════✦ 🔑 Misc Prerequisites ✦═══════✦ // TODO

-### 🧭❓ Hubs & Similar Games // TODO
+### ❓ Hubs & Similar Games // TODO
 Any hubs to add?
-(Refer to [RAdocs - Hubs Guidelines](https://docs.retroachievements.org/guidelines/content/game-info-and-hub-guidelines.html))
+(Refer to [RAdocs - Hubs Guidelines](https://docs.retroachievements.org/guidelines/content/game-info-and-hub-guidelines.html) and [RAweb - All Hubs](https://retroachievements.org/hubs))
 Any similar games to add?
 Think of games that may fit the same genre or games of the same series, perhaps.

-### 🗂️❓ Game Page Metadata // TODO
+### ❓ Game Page Metadata // TODO
 Is everything correctly filled out on the **manage page** and **game page**?

 # ✦═══════✦📜 Summary & Final Thoughts 📜✦═══════❖ // TODO
-// Overview and high-level review conclusion.
+/// Overview and high-level review conclusion.
-// What still needs to be proven or improved?
+/// What still needs to be proven or improved?
-// Was everything from https://docs.retroachievements.org/developer-docs/am-i-ready-for-review.html covered?
+/// Was everything from https://docs.retroachievements.org/developer-docs/am-i-ready-for-review.html covered?

 ## ∘───── 📋 TODO Checklist ─────∘ // TODO
 - **Initially Posted on**: `DD Month YYYY` - `Initial Code Review`
 - **Last Updated on**: `DD Month YYYY` - `Checklist Assessment #0-[ChecklistAssessmentNumber]` // CR_TODO Perform next Checklist Assessment Round

-Please update below list as you work through items.
-I would advise copying/updating it here or in a document online, which I can view/follow.
+Please use the list below as a working guideline.
+I recommend copying it or creating your own version, ideally in a format I can also access and follow along with.
+A good option would be to add a new tab in your existing Set Plan Excel document for this purpose.

-I may update this list here as you progress through the items, as well.
+I'll be using this list here to track your progress as well.
+As you work through the items, feel free to update your version, and I’ll mirror any changes here in the thread to keep everything in sync.
+This way, we can easily monitor what's been completed and what still needs attention.

 ### --⇢ 📐 TODO Legend ⇠--
 - 🔲 TODO — Task identified but not yet started
 - 🔄 WIP — Task is in progress
 - ✅ DONE — Task has been completed successfully
-- 🟨 DISMISSED – Task was reviewed and ruled out
+- 🟨 DISMISSED – Task was reviewed and ruled out (by CR)
-- ❌ CANCELED — Task was dropped or no longer applicable
+- ❌ CANCELED — Task was dropped or no longer applicable (by Reviewee)

 ### ---⇢ 📌 Initial Code Review Tasks ⇠--- // TODO
 ### 🔲 🧪❗ ...